This is perhaps one of the first questions any company thinking about hiring a conversion rate optimization agency thinks about.

 - Overworked freelancers – if you hired freelancers in the past, this should not come as a surprise.
 The freelancer who commits to too many projects at the same time and as a result, he starts dropping the ball and missing deadlines.

 As CRO became more popular, there are many agencies that specialize in offering CRO services.
 These firms will vary based on experience and the staffing levels they have.
 Choosing the right CRO firm can a bit tricky.
-I have written about different questions you should ask a CRO firm before hiring them.
+I have written about different questions you should ask a conversion optimization agency before hiring them.

 Pros of hiring a specialized CRO firm